Fairy circle (arid grass formation)

 Fairy circles are circular patches of land barren of plants, varying between 2 and 12 m in diameter, often encircled by a ring of stimulated growth of grass.
-Until 2014, the phenomenon was only known to occur in the arid grasslands of the Namib desert in western parts of Southern Africa, being particularly common in Namibia.
-In that year, ecologists were alerted to similar rings of vegetation outside Africa, in a part of the Pilbara in Western Australia.
+They occur in the arid grasslands of the Namib desert in western parts of Southern Africa, and in a part of the Pilbara in Western Australia.
+Studies have posited various hypotheses about their origins, but none have conclusively proven how they are formed.
+Theories include the activities of various types of termites, or the consequence of vegetation patterns that arise naturally from competition between grasses.